lanwin/esphome_samsung_ac/readme.md

    - Monitor the log output of your ESPHome device.
 You should see yellow log messages indicating the reception of data packets.

 1. **Identify Indoor Device Addresses:**
-   - Wait for a few seconds and watch for purple log messages in the format: "known indoor devices: 20.00.00, 20.00.01, 20.00.02, 20.00.03" for NASA and "known indoor devices: c8" for NonNASA.
+   - Wait for a minute and watch for purple log messages and the "Discovered devices" seciton in the format: "  indoor: 20.00.00, 20.00.01" or "  indoor: 00, 01".
    - These are the addresses of your indoor devices.
+   - If you see only see - look into the Troubleshooting section below.

 1. **Update Your YAML File:**
    - Copy the address block containing the indoor device addresses from the log.